tahaiq-qa/test-front-end/README.md

 ### 2. Install the necessary dependencies by running:

+Install Dependencies
-Install Dependencies and Run the Tests npm install
+npm install

+Run Test
 npx playwright test

+The test results will be displayed in two formats:
+HTML Report: Interactive HTML report (opens automatically after each run).